 ERGT Required Skills and Knowledge

-In order for ERGT to deliver the training and assessment in the timeframe specified for this course, trainees are required to come to the course having attained the Nationally Recognised Training unit:
+In order for ERGT to deliver the training and assessment in the timeframe specified for the Supervise Confined Spaces course, trainees are required to come to the course having attained the Nationally Recognised Training unit:

 - MSMPER205 Enter confined space OR:

 - RIIWHS202D Enter and work in confined space

 It is recommended but not mandatory that trainee’s work in a supervisory role in a high-risk workplace such as an onshore or offshore oil and gas facility.